 Figure 4.
-Respondents' results regarding the role of teachers in integrating technology in their teaching.
+Respondents' views on the role of teachers in integrating technology in teaching

 Out of a total of 15 respondents, 9 stated that teachers should fully adopt technology (a).
 This result reflects a strong belief that teachers have an important role to play in utilising technology to enhance students' learning experience.
 This attitude reflects the view that greater integration of technology can open up new opportunities for more dynamic and effective teaching.